IAMColumbia/gp2portfoliogame-CiarennHollis/artifactReleases/3FirstBuild/Documentation.md

  * MonogameCreature has a creature encapsulated in it

 ## State
 Most of the things/objects in the project are rather stateful.
 I tend to use states for toggles as well as for noting the status of the moving pieces in the game.
 For example, both the player and enemies have state to note their status and the game uses and reacts to that status.There are a few odd places where a boolean is used for state, but that is only if there are 2 states (ie. the MonogameWeapon has a isHeld var and updates itself based off the value of that boolean.
-With this, these is only two states ever (being held, not being held) so I used boolean for it) There are other places in the project where there are enums for state that only have one or two values since I made those with the intention of expanding them.
+With this, these are only two states ever (being held, not being held) so I used boolean for it) There are other places in the project where there are enums for state that only have one or two values since I made those with the intention of expanding them.

 ## Systems
  * Collision System -> handles collision